ibm-cloud-docs/speech-to-text/models.md

 # Previous-generation languages and models
 {: #models}

-Effective **31 July 2023**, all previous-generation models will be removed from the service and the documentation.
-Most previous-generation models were deprecated on 15 March 2022.
-You must migrate to the equivalent next-generation model by 31 July 2023.
+Starting **August 1, 2023**, all previous-generation models are now **discontinued** from the service.
+New clients must now only use the next-generation models.
+All existing clients must now migrate to the equivalent next-generation model.
 For more information, see [Migrating to next-generation models](/docs/speech-to-text?topic=speech-to-text-models-migrate).
-{: deprecated}
+{: attention}

 The {{site.data.keyword.speechtotextfull}} service supports speech recognition with previous-generation models in many languages.
 The model indicates the language in which the audio is spoken and the rate at which it is sampled.
 {: shortdesc}